Ternium S.A. research snapshot

 Munger risk inversion

-The thesis can fail if steel overcapacity increases, trade barriers shift, imports bypass protection, construction and automotive demand weaken, raw material or energy costs rise, currencies move against reported earnings, Pesquería is delayed or over budget, or Usiminas litigation and tax issues create further charges.
-TTM free cash flow is negative because capex remains near the peak of the investment cycle.
+The thesis can fail if steel overcapacity increases, trade barriers shift, imports bypass protection, construction and automotive demand weaken, raw material or energy costs rise, currencies move against reported earnings, Pesquería is delayed or over budget, Usiminas litigation and tax issues create further charges, or the Q2 2026 report disappoints.
+TTM free cash flow is still negative because capex remains near the peak of the investment cycle.

 Management